 Study KAM: Fact sheet on written theses

 The written theses offer students the opportunity to delve deeper into topics of their choice.
-This allows them to broaden their own artistic perspective and contextualize it within a larger context.
+This enables them to broaden their own artistic perspective and contextualize it within a larger context.

 Here you can find information about:

-- BA Artistic Music Studies (KAM): Final examination, written part
+• BA Artistic Music Studies (KAM): Final exam, written part

-The processing time for the Bachelor's degree is six months and begins with the confirmation of the topic by the Examination Office.
-Registration takes place in February for the summer semester and in July for the winter semester.
-Students are requested to register by the Examinations Office.
+Registration for the final module takes place at the end of the semester preceding the examination semester: it takes place in February for the summer semester and in July for the winter semester.
+Students are reminded of the registration deadline by the Examinations Office.

 Written theses must be submitted by the deadline.
 If the deadline is missed, the thesis is deemed to have been "failed".
 An extension of two weeks may be granted if the student applies in writing to the Examinations Office before the deadline, stating a reason.